ppetev/webcloud/README.md

 2. install vagrant
 3. go to `/vagrant` directory
 4. execute `vagrant up`

+* Linux users:
+  + if the output starts with "Bringing machine 'default' up with 'libvirt' provider...", then execute:
+  `vagrant up --provider virtualbox`

 5. wait for ubuntu box, docker provisioner, images to download

 * cygwin users: